2.5 Ethics & Professional Practice

 - Pass the discipline-specific PE exam to become a licensed Professional Engineer.

 Licensure is granted by individual state licensing boards, so specific experience requirements and rules vary by jurisdiction even though the FE and PE exams are national NCEES exams.
-Only a licensed PE may seal engineering documents and offer engineering services to the public.
+Only a licensed PE may seal (stamp) engineering documents and offer engineering services directly to the public.
+The PE seal signifies that a competent licensed professional takes responsibility for the work.

 A junior engineer finds that a released product has a safety defect that could injure users.
 The client insists on keeping it quiet to avoid a recall.
 What does the NSPE Code require?